vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Kālottara ).
 Viśvavrata--(1) Ekabhakta on 10th of every month; tithivrata:

 for a year; at end donate ten cows and golden or silver images of the ten directions with a trough full of sesame; performer becomes an emperor and all his sins are destroy ed; KKV 451, HV I. 983 (from Pad.); Mat.
-101. 83 mentions this;(2) Viśvedevas to be worshipped on ekādasi; images of them to be placed on lotus petals; tithivrata; Viśvedevas deity; offer stream of ghee and fuel sticks, curds, milk, honey; HV I. 1148 (from Bhav.).
+101. 83 mentions this;(2) Viśvedevas to be worshipped on ekādaśī; images of them to be placed on lotus petals; tithivrata; Viśvedevas deity; offer stream of ghee and fuel sticks, curds, milk, honey; HV I. 1148 (from Bhav.).
 This vrata

 is like Vaiśvānara-pratipad.
 Visvedeva-dasami-pājā-from K. śu.
 10; tithi; ten Viśvedevas